tangledhelix/DP_ohiovets/README.md

 p.
 64: Corrected year in chapter description from 1862 to 1863.
 Chancellorsville was 1863, and the end of the prior chapter also indicates we are in mid-1863 at this point in the journal.

 p.
-120: Corrected date "August 2st" to August 1st.
+120: Corrected date "August 2st" to August 1st ("August 1st to 3d, hot firing all the time.").
 Phrasing "to" vs. "and" makes a date range of larger than 2 days likely, and it's more reasonable to believe the printer misplaced 2 for 1, than misplaced "st" for "nd".

+p.
+143: Corrected time from 6:30 to 9:30 ("at 9:30 fell in and marched six miles as rear guard to the Twentieth army corps").
+Not logical that they move from 8:00am back to 6:30am, printer presumably set 6 in place of 9, or inverted the 9.

 p.
 241: Corrected Lysander T. King's company from "T" to "F" per company F listing on p.
 206.